awesomium/net-wiki/javascript/introduction.md

 #### Dynamic Language Runtime

-`JSObject` and any inheritors of it, support the **[Dynamic Language Runtime (DLR)](http://msdn.microsoft.com/en-us/library/dd233052.aspx)**.
+`JSObject` and any inheritors of it, support the **[Dynamic Language Runtime (DLR) ![][external]](http://msdn.microsoft.com/en-us/library/dd233052.aspx)**.
 Support of the DLR adds dynamic features and behavior to the `JSObject` type in C# and Visual Basic that are statically typed languages, enabling easy and fast interoperation with JavaScript that is a dynamic language.

 The `JSObject` type exposes a generic interface that allows you to access properties and invoke members on any kind of JavaScript object.
 JSObject's support of the DLR enables direct access of members of JavaScript objects using late binding.
 For example, you can use a `dynamic` `JSObject` to reference the HTML Document Object Model (DOM), which can contain any combination of valid HTML markup elements and attributes.
 Because each HTML document is unique, the members for a particular HTML document are determined at run time.